wipplelang/teach/src/resources/drawing-with-turtle/lesson/index.md

     way do you think is better?**

-    Yes, I could draw my spirograph without `repeat`, because `repeat` is the dragging in the same commands over and over again.
+    Yes, I could draw my spirograph without `repeat`, because `repeat` is the same as dragging in the commands over and over again.
 I think using `repeat` is better because I only have to change my code once when I want to experiment with new shapes.